jerbear2008/discord-formatter/README.md

 k    | Codeblock | Black text
 I    | Codeblock | Italic in codeblock

 Inline formats are the formats built into Discord.
 You can use multiple at the same time.
-They are applied in the order they are specified, so use `c` first and `q` last.

 Codeblock formats use Discord's codeblocks with specific languages and symbols.
 This will make Discord highlight your message in a specific color.
 They cannot be combined with other formats.